-The Management Company has delegated, under its supervision and responsibility, the implementation of the securities lending and borrowing operations to Candriam France, whose registered office is situated at 40, rue Washington - F-75408 Paris via an agreement entered into for an unlimited term.
+The Management Company has delegated, under its supervision and responsibility, securities lending and borrowing operations to Candriam France via an agreement entered into for an unlimited term.
 This agreement may be terminated by either party subject to advance written notice of 90 days.
 Candriam France is authorised in turn to sub-delegate to another entity all or part of the activity and/or mandates relating to the implementation of lending and borrowing operations of certain sub-funds of the SICAV.

-Candriam France is a portfolio management company formed in France in 1988 for a limited term.
-Candriam France has itself delegated the securities lending and borrowing agent activities and collateral management activities to CACEIS Bank, Luxembourg Branch via a delegation agreement entered into for an unlimited term.
+Candriam France has itself delegated the securities lending and borrowing agent activities and collateral management activities to CACEIS Bank, Luxembourg branch via a delegation agreement entered into for an unlimited term.

-3.3.1.2.
-Domiciliary agent, administrative agent, registrar, transfer agent and listing agent duties
+3.3.1.2 Administrative agent, registrar, transfer agent and listing agent functions

-The Management Company has delegated the administrative agent ("Administrative Agent") and registrar and transfer agent ("Transfer Agent") functions of the SICAV to CACEIS Bank, Luxembourg Branch, under the terms of a central administration agreement entered into by the Management Company and CACEIS Bank, Luxembourg Branch for an unlimited term ("Central Administration Agreement").
+Under the terms of a central administration agreement entered into by the Management Company and CACEIS Bank, Luxembourg Branch (the "Central Administration Agreement"), the Management Company has delegated the administrative agent ("Administrative Agent") and registrar and transfer agent ("Transfer Agent") functions of the SICAV to CACEIS Bank, Luxembourg Branch.